 Roman Bridge, Inverkip(222307 672549) Kip Water Included in the collection.

-15th or 16th century packhorse bridge.
+15th or 16th-century packhorse bridge.
 Slightly gothic arch (or broken semicircular arch).
 Appears on Roy and Blaeu.

-Roman Bridge, Inverary ( 205910 704805) Douglas water Included in the collection.
-18th C. single segmental arch.
+Roman Bridge, Inverary ( 205910 704805) Douglas Water.
+Included in the collection.
+This was an 18th century single segmental arched bridge which has now collapsed.
 Appears only on Roy.

 Darvel Roman Bridge (Law bridge) (257027 638268) Glen Burn.
 Included in the collection.
-Late 18th century bridge in the Irvine Valley.
+Late 18th-century bridge in the Irvine Valley.
 Appears on Roy and Blaeu.

 Roman Bridge, Bothwellhaugh South Calder Water (272886,657973)

 Included in the collection.
 Within Strathclyde Park, this single semicircular arched bridge lies close to Watling Street as it approaches Bothwell from the South.
-Roy depicts the Roman crossing a little upstream of the bridge, but includes both the bridge and the crossing.
+Roy depicts the Roman crossing a little upstream of the bridge but includes both the bridge and the crossing on his map.
 The bridge is noted in the Old Stat.
 Accts of 1791 but is absent from Blaeu and from Pont.
-Paintings and old photos suggest that there had been considerable loss from spandrels and parapets before the present low level coping was added in the late 19th century so it was probably not a packhorse bridge.
-It appears to be older than 18th century but its absence from Pont and Blaeu is important.
-May be 17th century.
+Paintings and old photos suggest that there had been considerable loss from spandrels and parapets before the present low level coping was added in the late 19th century, so it was probably not a packhorse bridge.
+It appears to be older than 18th century, but its absence from Pont and Blaeu is important.
+May be 17th-century.